Château Pichon Comtesse Château Pichon-Lalande

 Founded in 1689, Château Pichon-Longueville Comtesse de Lalande has quite a spectacular history.
 The quality and elegance of the wines have been the maxim of all the château‘s owners since master winemaker Joseph de Pichon Longueville‘s reign in the 18th century.

 For over thirty years, owner May Eliane de Lencquesaing modernized the château‘s installations in the truest respect for tradition.
 Her indefatigable passion elevated Pichon to a level equaled only by its consistency all over the world.
-In 2007, Maison Louis Roederer began a new chapter in the long and magnificent history of Château Pichon-Longueville Comtesse de Lalande.
+In October of 2006, Lencquesaing joined forces with Champagne Louis Roederer, thus opening a new chapter in the long and magnificent history of Château Pichon-Longueville Comtesse de Lalande.

 The vast majority of the vineyards are Gunzian gravel mounds of the classic Pauillac composition, with the deep bed of gravel placed over a substrata of clay and limestone.
 The commitment to sustainable farming practices extends throughout the 220 acres of vineyards, with over 27 acres fully converted to organic viticulture, and 37 acres farmed biodynamically.